-Using their substantial database of careers, the report suggests a range of potential suitable future careers, as well as showing clear career routes (highlighting facilitating subjects) and provides links to other related careers.
+Using their substantial database of careers, the report suggests a range of potential suitable future careers, as well as showing clear career routes and provides links to other related careers.

 Further on in Year 11, students meet and discuss their report in detail with an independent Morrisby Careers Advisor.